fastify/fastify/docs/Reference/TypeScript.md

 [src](https://github.com/fastify/fastify/blob/main/types/route.d.ts#L78)

-An interface than extends RouteShorthandOptions and adds the follow three required properties:
+An interface that extends RouteShorthandOptions and adds the following three required properties:
 1. `method` which corresponds to a singular [HTTPMethod][HTTPMethods] or a list of [HTTPMethods][HTTPMethods]